mauritssilvis/darts/md/tables/london/London_double_in_double_out.md

 |         901 |    16 |    12,139,768 |
 |        1001 |    18 | 3,400,574,560 |

-The most exciting games will be those with a comparatively small number of possible checkouts.
+The most exciting games will be those with relatively few possible checkouts.
 Checkout tables for these scores are given below.
 Additional tables can be generated using the `darts` toolbox of the [darts](https://github.com/mauritssilvis/darts) project.